TylerJGabb/k8s_api_sandbox/README.md

 I'm trying to do as much as I can in terraform.

 I was able to get the config connector installed and working with terraform.
 I'm now following https://cloud.google.com/config-connector/docs/how-to/getting-started

+Heres a good page to reference for the config connector: https://cloud.google.com/config-connector/docs/how-to/getting-started#whats_next

 ## Terraform